rs/golp/README.md

 Options:

+    -allow-json
+        Allow JSON input not to be escaped.
+When enabled, max-len is not efforced on JSON lines.
-    --ctx value
+    -ctx value
         A key=value to add to the JSON output (can be repeated).
-    --json
+    -json
-            Wrap messages to JSON one object per line.
+        Wrap messages to one JSON object per line.
-    --json-key string
+    -json-key string
-            The key name to use for the message in JSON mode. (default "message") --max-len int
+        The key name to use for the message in JSON mode. (default "message") -max-len int
         Strip messages to not exceed this length.
+    -output string
+        A file to append events to.
+Default output is stdout.
-    --prefix string
+    -prefix string
         Go logger prefix set in the application if any.
-    --strip
+    -strip
         Strip log line timestamps on output.

 Send panics and other program panics to syslog: